- Clear away brain fog

-Meditation, yoga, and other mindfulness practices are popping up in school systems nationwide—and for good reason.
+Meditation, yoga, and other mindfulness practices are more popular, and helpful, than ever.
 Studies have shown that teaching kids mindfulness practices can build students’ attentiveness, respect for fellow classmates, self control, and empathy, all while reducing stress, hyperactive behavior, ADHD symptoms, and depression.
-In addition, grades are shown to improve for students who participate in mindfulness programs.

 Yet only 1.6 percent of U.S. children meditate, according to the National Center for Complementary and Integrative Health.